HaydenFennell/EMBRIO-modeling-course/docs/source/numericalSolutionPDE.rst

 .. math:: \frac{\partial C}{\partial t} = D\frac{\partial C^2}{\partial x^2} + R_c

-Up until now we've dealt with how to approximate the first order time derivative (:math:`\frac{\partial C}{\partial t}`) and how to incorporate any reaction terms (:math:`R_c`).
-In this section we will figure out how to approximate the second order spatial derivative :math:`\frac{\partial C^2}{\partial x^2}` that describes diffusive mass transport.
+Up until now we've dealt with how to approximate the first order time derivative :math:`(\frac{\partial C}{\partial t})` and how to incorporate any reaction terms :math:`(R_c)`.
+In this section we will figure out how to approximate the second order spatial derivative :math:`(\frac{\partial C^2}{\partial x^2})` that describes diffusive mass transport.

 For a homogeneous material we can use the Taylor Expansion, or for a nonhomogeneous material we could take the spatial derivative of the 1st order central equation to conserve the change in the diffusivity of the material with respect to space.

 As we did for the first order differential above, we will create an expression for the second order derivative by relating T1 and T2, however, this time we want to keep the second order differential and lose the first order differential.
-Start by writing T1 and T2 in terms of spatial discretization, :math:`\Delta x` with spatial indices `i`.
+Start by writing T1 and T2 in terms of spatial discretization, :math:`\Delta x` with spatial indices :math:`i`.

 **T1**: